A Relationship With God

 He Brought us Out to Perfect us!

 We were brought out of spiritual Egypt for our perfecting and rendering into the kingdom of God.
 God loves us and wants us to join with Him.
 How often we lie about Him, expecting judgement and punishment.
-How often we claim that God has brought us out of spiritual Egypt so that He judge us lacking and leave us in the wilderness to die.
+How often we claim that God has brought us out of spiritual Egypt so that He might judge us lacking and leave us in the wilderness to die.

 John speaks truly when he says in 1 Jn 4:18: